Camping.Stuff4Sure.com

 I will definitely go back to this spot next time in Sedona, it was perfect...though, I'll have my collapsable potty next time in the van, so no indecent exposures.
 LOL!

 Bell Rock was amazing, the day was amazing, my physical fitness was not amazing.
 I had not been in the type of shape I was used to due to my illnesses in the recent years, so the hike certainly showed me where my physical weaknesses were at the time.
-So, there were some real moments of inner turmoil and frustration at not being able to have the strength to do some of the physical tasks I had once been so easily able to do.
+There were some real moments of inner turmoil and frustration at not being able to have the strength to do some of the physical tasks I had once been so easily able to do.

 Trying to step up onto rocks with one leg at a time proved sadly impossible at times, and I had to bend over and use my hands as an assist.
 I wasn't used to being winded so easily either.
 But it felt intoxicating to be outside and exploring a new beautiful area I'd never been before, and I loved every second.